iamfirdous/artic/README.md

 # Art Institute of Chicago

 A flutter app that searches artworks from the open API provided by Art Institute of Chicago.
-You can search artworks, see their details and view the artwork itself with ability zoom and pan.
+You can search artworks, see their details and view the artwork itself with ability to zoom and pan.
+This application uses BLoC for managing its state.

 [Art Institute of Chicago API Docs](https://api.artic.edu/docs/)